 Map your vision

 Making decisions with your nose to the grindstone is frustrating.
 If you determine the type of company you want to become, the decisions you make while gaining traction will turn your business in that direction.
 Seeing your steps as you gain momentum can be quite a rewarding feeling.
 Confirm what vision makes your heart skip a beat and work towards it.
 What kind of company do you want to become?
-1m a year?
-2m?
-5m maybe?
+1 million a year?
+2 million?
+5 million maybe?
 You have to know where you are right now in order to determine where you are going!

 Business mapping requires a structured outlook on the future of your business, so much as you do for your own life.
 Business maps offer you an overview of intentions, projected growth and support goals.
 Showing you how to build upon successes and work through failures with optimism, is one of many tools to help you succeed as an owner of your own firm.

 When your business starts to scale up, things can begin to creak and it can lead to a lot of headaches.
 Weaknesses or inefficiencies in your business model or processes may be exposed (think water pipes trying to hold back a fire hose) when growing your business becomes more challenging than expected.
 No matter the reason, you shouldn't always have to deal with these issues early on and you need to be prepared for them as much as possible.

 The truth is that many companies want to grow too quickly.
 This opens up the company and its development to a range of problems of which one may stem from not having created a good enough foundation to support rapid growth.
 However, learning how to scale your business or product will negate these risks by ensuring that foundational operations are created that will support growth in the long term.